Employment Based Immigration

 What are the advantages of immigration to the US through employment?

-The path of immigration through employment can be long and difficult.
-It can require considerable effort, cost, and many bureaucratic procedures, but, this method will work for you in the following cases:
+This path can be long and difficult.
+It can require considerable effort, cost, and many bureaucratic procedures, but, this employment based immigration will work for you in the following cases:

 - If other methods are not available, then this may be the only legal way of resettlement in the United States.

-- There are options for indirect immigration through employment with very short periods of transition to resident status.
+- There are options for indirect visa through employment with very short periods of transition to resident status.

 - If you don’t have big savings, a work visa is an excellent option.
 Given its target status, you can immediately work and earn an income sufficient to live and cover the costs of all associated bureaucratic procedures.